ncbi-nlp/BLUE_Benchmark/README.md

 This work was supported by the Intramural Research Programs of the National Institutes of Health, National Library of Medicine and Clinical Center.
 This work was supported by the National Library of Medicine of the National Institutes of Health under award number K99LM013001-01.

 We are also grateful to the authors of BERT and ELMo to make the data and codes publicly available.
+We would like to thank Geeticka Chauhan for providing thoughtful comments.

 ## Disclaimer